surniaulula/wpsso-wc-metadata/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added search capability for product global identifier field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.
+	* Added search capability for product global identifier field values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Added a new lib/filters-search.php library file which hooks the 'pre_get_posts' action and the 'posts_search' filter.
+	* Added a new lib/filters-search.php library file which hooks the 'pre_get_posts' action and the 'posts_search' filter to extend the WordPress and WooCommerce search features.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.